Is Amona built on “private Palestinian land”?

 Jews were and could be expelled from their homes, their property destroyed and their trees uprooted -- even when there was no legitimate Arab claimant or no claimant at all.

 In short, the Israeli government has the legal backing to appropriate land where necessary.
 Since the Israeli government has not annexed or extended Israeli law to these areas, they remain under the sole jurisdiction and authority of the IDF.
-Ironically,
+Ironically, the IDF, which represents the State of Israel, implements Jordanian law -- with the approval of the High Court.
+Recently, the High Court went even further.

 In 2014, High Court justices Dorit Beinish, Edna Arbel, Miriam Naor, gave a precedent-setting judgment.
 They ruled that Jewish residents of Judea and Samaria (“settlers”) could not use Ottoman land laws to gain ownership rights to land which the Civil Administration (Minhal Ezrachi) said was registered and therefore considered “privately owned,” albeit unused.
-Moreover,
+Moreover, Chief Justice Beinish declared that land which was not designated as State Land was automatically “private Palestinian land,” regardless of whether it was claimed and used by Arabs and properly evaluated, or not.
+This follows Jordanian law, but, unilaterally, the former Chief Justice made it Israeli law.

 Therefore, simply recognizing that land grants which had been registered are “privately owned” is sufficient to prevent Jews from using and claiming it.
 Jews were and could be expelled from their homes, their property destroyed and their trees uprooted -- even when there was no legitimate Arab claimant or no claimant at all.